 NAFCU releases annual report on the state of credit unions

-WASHINGTON, DC (November 6, 2017) — National Association of Federally-Insured Credit Unions (NAFCU) today released its 2017 NAFCU Report on Credit Unions.
+ARLINGTON, VA (November 6, 2017) — National Association of Federally-Insured Credit Unions (NAFCU) today released its 2017 NAFCU Report on Credit Unions.
 The report shows, among other things, that credit unions are expanding their offerings for members despite increasing regulatory burdens.
 The report reiterates that preserving the credit union tax exemption remains NAFCU’s top legislative priority because of the economic benefits it brings.
 The association is actively engaged with lawmakers this week to ensure it is untouched in the tax reform bill being marked up by the House Ways and Means Committee.

 “Our 2017 NAFCU Report on Credit Unions reveals that even in the face of regulatory challenges and financial pressures, credit unions continue to provide exceptional service to nearly 110 million members across the country and stimulate the national economy with more than $16 billion annually in benefits,” said NAFCU President and CEO Dan Berger.

 The report on credit unions looks at five key areas: credit union trends, credit unions’ service to their members and use of Federal Reserve services, legislative issues facing credit unions, regulatory issues facing credit unions, and emerging challenges facing credit unions.

 Some of the highlights in the 2017 report include the following:

 Overall industry growth is strong, despite the fact that not-for-profit credit unions are small, highly regulated and typically operate with much smaller margins than their for-profit counterparts.

 Investing in technology is a priority for credit unions, as evidenced by the growth in the number of institutions offering remote deposit capture, mobile payments and other electronic services.